-This Statement sets out the actions we have taken to prevent slavery and human trafficking in our business and supply chains during the financial year 2021-2022.
-This Statement is an update to the Statement published in December 2021 and fulfills the legal obligations of BMT Group Limited and BMT Limited, under section 54 of the Modern Slavery Act 2015 (the "Act").
+This Statement sets out the actions we have taken to prevent slavery and human trafficking in our business and supply chains during the financial year 2022-2023.
+This Statement is an update to the Statement published in December 2022 and fulfils the legal obligations of BMT Group Limited and BMT Limited, under section 54 of the Modern Slavery Act 2015 (the "Act"), and per the modern slavery laws of other locations in which BMT operates.
 BMT (comprising BMT Group Limited and its subsidiaries) fully supports the aims of the Act and associated standards.
-Our colleagues, suppliers, customers, business partners and others we work with all have responsibility to tackle slavery and human trafficking wherever they can in the course of their business.
+Our colleagues, suppliers, customers, business partners and others we work with all have a responsibility to tackle slavery and human trafficking wherever they can in the course of their business.